jonnyschult/sudokuSolver/README.md

 - Caveat, for the second option, there is another, disappointing, heuristic used.
 When the assumption array gets too large, the program returns that the puzzle is not well formed.
 The value of assumptions necessary to trigger this return is substantially higher than the number of assumptions needed to solve the hardest puzzle, but there is no logical or mathematical proof here.

-This algorithm can solve any sudoku currently known, based on 350,000 tests.
-Hypothetically, given what I know, a sudoku could require a number of assumptions large enough to exceed the call stack limit.
-I doubt this, and I would guess that no valid, well formed sudoku could require that many assumptions, but I cannot prove this.
-Someone probably could show this to be the case, but I did not in this algorithm.
-While this program can solve a sudoku, and tell you that it is not valid, it cannot tell you that it is well formed.
-It could solve a puzzle which has more than one answer.
-I believe this would be easily enough solvable.
-It would require making a minimal inference in reductio, as oppose to running until finding a solution.
-That is, the reductio method is over-eager.
-It returns a valid, complete puzzle without ever checking other assumptions.
-To solve this, have reductio only assert values when all other alternatives have shown to be a contradiction.
-Thus, a reduction which assumes a value and derives no contradiction would not return the puzzle, it would merely move to the next assumption and see if it could derive a contradiction.
-If it does, it asserts the other value.
-If it could not, that would imply the puzzle is not well-formed.
-This, however, is beyond the scope of my initial project.

 ## Auxiliary Info

-This program only utilizes one library, which is prompts, to make the user interface cleaner.
+This program only utilizes the prompts library as a dependency to make the user interface cleaner.
 It's a nice library.
 You can check them out [here](https://www.npmjs.com/package/prompts).
 There are more functions than just the sudoku-logic functions detailed above, but they merely make the program run smoother, perform specific tasks to complete the particular CLI commands, etc.

 ## Conclusion

-I had no prior experience with sudoku before deciding to build this app.
-It was a lot of fun to build and the literature on sudoku is interesting.
-Only after having built the algorithm just to solve a puzzle did the desire to make it able to test whether or not a puzzle is well-formed come upon to me, mainly because I just hadn't thought of it.
-Perhaps this extension will happen in the future.
-There is a lot more to learn about sudoku, and some of it may be necessary to make this a richer, handier app.
+This algorithm successfully solved 350,000 test puzzles and the hardest known sudoku.
+This provides inductively-based evidence that the logical principles structuring this algorithm are sufficient to solve any sudoku.
+Hypothetically, given what I know, a sudoku could require a number of assumptions large enough to exceed the call stack limit.
+I doubt this, and I would guess that no valid, well formed sudoku could require that many assumptions, but I cannot prove this.
+Someone probably could show this to be the case, but I did not in this algorithm.
+While this program can solve a sudoku and tell you that it is not valid, it cannot tell you that it is well formed, which is beyond the scope of the initial project.

+Sudoku has turned out to be a richer and more interesting concept than I had initially anticipated.
+It was a lot of fun to build this app, and learning as I went along has been rewarding.